Yankees hit 3 HRs, hold off Braves 5-4 for 11th straight win

+ATLANTA (AP) — The streaking Yankees withstood a ninth-inning scare that may have opened future save opportunities to a committee approach.

-ATLANTA (AP) — Wandy Peralta retired Freddie Freeman with the bases loaded for the final out, and the New York Yankees held off the Atlanta Braves 5-4 in a thriller Tuesday night to extend their longest winning streak in 36 years to 11 games.
+Wandy Peralta retired Freddie Freeman with the bases loaded for the final out, and New York held off the Atlanta Braves 5-4 in a thriller Tuesday night to extend its longest winning streak in 36 years to 11 games.

 New York closer Aroldis Chapman, trying to preserve a 5-3 lead, gave up two hits and two walks in the ninth.
-Chapman's bases-loaded walk to Jorge Soler cut the margin to one, and manager Aaron Boone pulled Chapman for Peralta.
+Chapman's bases-loaded walk to Jorge Soler cut the margin to one, and manager Aaron Boone pulled Chapman for Peralta — just in time to face the reigning NL MVP.

+“As tough a situation as you can probably be brought into — Freddie Freeman staring you down with the bases loaded — and he just did a tremendous job,” Boone said.

-He fell behind 3-1 in the count before throwing five straight changeups to Freeman, last year's NL MVP.
-The slugger fouled off four in a row, then hit a game-ending flyout to deep left field.
+Peralta fell behind 3-1 in the count before throwing five straight changeups.
+Freeman fouled off four in a row, then hit a game-ending flyout to deep left field.

+“He had a hell of an at-bat,” Braves manager Brian Snitker said of Freeman before adding the rally was “just a hit away.”

 Peralta earned his third save for the Yankees and the fifth of his career.
 The other two came earlier this season with San Francisco.